Failure of contextual invariance in large language models: Methods

-For each sentence template, we estimate the probability of generating the feminine pronoun in each context setting.
-Because we filter responses to only accept trials in which the model responds with a gendered pronoun (see Methods Supplementary Table~\ref{box:supp_prompt}; valid response rate was $>99.5\%$ for all models in all context settings), we are able to treat this as a Bernoulli process.
-If we let $T$ be the set of templates in the dataset and adopt the convention that $\hat{p}_i(f | c) \sim P(X_i \in \{\mathrm{she, her, hers}\} | C_i = c)$ is the maximum likelihood estimate for some template $i \in T$ and context setting $c$, then $\hat{p}_i(f|c)$ is simply the fraction of runs in which the model generates the feminine pronoun.
+\paragraph{Pronoun Generation Probabilities} For each sentence template, we estimate the probability of generating the feminine pronoun in each context setting.
+Because we filter responses to only accept trials in which the model responds with a gendered pronoun (see Appendix \S\ref{sec:supp_metaprompting}; valid response rate was $>99.5\%$ for all models in all context settings), we are able to treat this as a Bernoulli process.
+If we let $T$ be the set of templates in the dataset and adopt the convention that $\hat{p}_i(f | c) := P(X_i \in \{\mathrm{she, her, hers}\} | C_i = c)$ is the maximum likelihood estimate for some template $i \in T$ and context setting $c$, then $\hat{p}_i(f|c)$ is simply the fraction of runs in which the model generates the feminine pronoun.
+We measure this quantity for every context setting, and compare against the baseline by calculating the Kullback-Leibler Divergence, $\mathrm{KL}_i\left(c\,\|\,c_\emptyset\right)$, as a measure of how much the distribution of responses in setting $c$ differs from the distribution of responses in the unprimed setting for template $i$ and report the average over all templates (see Appendix \S\ref{sec:supp_calculations_kl}).

+\paragraph{Correlations with Cultural Stereotypes} Presuppositions come from either the objective parameters within which a conversation is occurring (Kaplan-context; i.e., time, location, world-state etc.) or from the common ground \citep{stalnaker_context_2014}.
+The common ground is made up of both implicitly shared assumptions, and propositions that have either been previously accommodated through the conversation \citep{stalnaker_common_2002}.
+Cultural gender stereotypes are an example of an implicitly shared assumption---they are never stated, but they inform inference and interpretation.
+Meanwhile, because the discourse context introduces no information about the gender of the target referent, we expect only the gender of the irrelevant referent to be accommodated.
+We assume that nature of locally-run LLM interactions allows us to disregard Kaplan-context.

+Altogether, we expect any gender bias observed in all settings to be the result of cultural gender stereotypes, as suggested by the literature discussed in \S\ref{sec:related_bias}.
+To assess this, we assign a gender stereotype value to each template by matching the antecedent of the target pronouns to a dataset of empirical femininity ratings for discourse roles~\citep{misersky_norms_2014}.
+We use this dataset rather than real-world gendered labor statistics because half of the tested roles are non-occupational, and measures of social gender bias have shown to correlate more with model biases than labor statistics \citep{kotek_gender_2023}.

+\paragraph{Feature Information} We conduct a mutual information regression on five linguistic and extra-linguistic features of the prompt to discern what factors are driving gender bias in pronoun selection.
+We consider five features: \textit{i}) the gender of the priming pronoun (if present), \textit{ii}) the type of role (i.e., occupational or participatory) of the antecedent of the target pronoun, \textit{iii}) cultural stereotypes (i.e., femininity ratings), \textit{iv}) the grammatical case of the pronoun, and \textit{v}) the linear order of options presented in the prompt, included as a known source of invariance failure in LLM classification tasks \citep{pezeshkpour_large_2024} (see Appendix \S\ref{sec:supp_calculations_mi} for further details).